GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 .. admonition:: Technical Information

-  This animation was created from 360 images (or frames), each frame rotating by 1 degree in the central longitude of the map, and is displayed at 24 frames per second (fps).
+  This animation was created from 360 images (or frames), each frame rotating by 1 degree in the central longitude of the map, and is displayed at 24 fps.

 2.1.
 Goals of the Tutorial
 ==========================